antonioclessio/Challenge-Stock/README.md

-# VanHack Test.
+# Code Challenge Test.

-Project used to solve the vanhack code challenge.
+Project used to solve the code challenge from a company.

 The ideia here is just to show my code style.